-Your slow cooker makes economical cuts of meat – like beef brisket – unbelievably tender.
-That’s why it’s the perfect way to make these French dip beef sandwiches.
+Your slow cooker makes tough cuts of meat – like beef brisket – unbelievably tender.
+That’s why it’s the perfect way to make these French dip sandwiches.
 We tested multiple methods of getting the most flavorful brisket from the slow cooker.
 This recipe uses beef stock, onion soup mix, Worcestershire sauce and few other ingredients to really bring out the deep, robust flavor of this classic sandwich.

 We prefer piling the brisket high on a hoagie roll and topping with provolone cheese and a few of the cooked onions from the slow cooker crock.
 A quick trip under the broiler melts the cheese and gives the bread a nice toasty crunch.